-- Among others, these could include use of policy-based loans, results-based finance, and other options to affect high-impact transformational change. - 48.
+- offer concessional funding, including grants, equity, guarantees, and loans, among others, to support underlying climate-related activities at the selected sites. - 44.
+Mobilizing private capital at scale (for example, by piloting new blended finance solutions) calls for CIF's toolbox of flexible cost and risk-bearing instruments.
+Meeting context-specific investment needs and achieving risk-return profiles attractive to private investors requires a wide array of tailored financial and non-financial instruments. - 45.
+Concessional funds from CIF have long been used to drive innovation.
+The program will look to continue that effort and encourage new ideas to accelerate clean energy investments.
+Among others, these could include use of policy-based loans, results-based finance, and other options to affect high-impact transformational change. - 46.
 The program will address areas previously underserved by traditional financial instruments.
 It will seek to enhance MDBs' ability to innovate how concessional finance is delivered on the ground by supporting them in the design and implementation of new financing strategies.
-The program will be executed in close coordination with other MDB financing, in order to pair program operations with appropriate MDB projects that can maximize its effectiveness. - 49.
-Where applicable, the MDBs will ensure coordination, complementarity and additionality between the activities supported by existing and future CIF programs as well as with other bilateral and multistakeholder initiatives and partners.
+The program will be executed in close coordination with other MDB financing, in order to pair program operations with appropriate MDB projects that can maximize its effectiveness.